ajth-work/portfolio-projects/README.md

 ### Project Datasets

 - Datasets and other resources used across my various projects.
-These are included for reference and reproducibility, using relative paths in my projects where ever possible.
+These are included for reference and reproducibility, using relative paths in my projects where possible.

 ## ✅ Skills Demonstrated: